 It’s Nothing Personal

 First, please realize that it’s nothing personal.
 Insurance companies know that salvage vehicles are some of the worst risks out there when it comes to insurance coverage.
-Since even rebuilt salvage cars in many cases started out as vehicles that were totaled in an accident sometime in the past, insurance providers simply assume that they’re inherently flawed as a result of that damage.
+Since even rebuilt salvage cars in many cases started out as vehicles that were in an accident sometime in the past.
+Insurance providers simply assume that they inherently have flaws as a result of that damage.

 It’s a simple approach that might be effective from a business standpoint, but it doesn’t take into special cases in which vehicles were properly and carefully restored and are now in very good condition.